Lara Logan

 Lara Logan (born 29 March 1971) is a South African television and radio journalist and war correspondent.
-Logan's career began in South Africa with various news organizations in the 1990s.
-Her profile rose due to reporting around the American invasion of Afghanistan in 2001.
-She was hired as a correspondent for CBS News in 2002, eventually becoming Chief Foreign Affairs Correspondent.
+Her career began with various South African news organizations in the 1990s.
+Her public profile rose due to her reports on the American invasion of Afghanistan in 2001, leading to her being hired as a correspondent for CBS News in 2002 and eventually becoming the service's Chief Foreign Affairs Correspondent.

 In 2013, a story of Logan's on the 2012 Benghazi attack caused significant controversy due to factual errors and was retracted, resulting in a leave of absence.
-Logan left CBS in 2018.
-After her departure from CBS, Logan began to make wide-ranging claims on a variety of conspiracy theories regarding topics such as the AIDS virus or the Rothschild family.
+She left CBS in 2018, and has since made wide-ranging claims on conspiracy theories concerning various topics, such as HIV/AIDS denialism or the Rothschild family.
 In 2019, she joined the Sinclair Broadcast Group, a conservative media company.
 In January 2020, she joined Fox Nation, a subscription streaming service run by Fox News.
 In March 2022, she said she had been "dumped" by the network.

+Since June 2022, Logan has been a board member of America's Future, a conservative non-profit chaired by Michael Flynn, who served as National Security Advisor under the first Trump administration.

-Early life
+Early life and education

 Logan was born in Durban, South Africa, and attended high school at Durban Girls' College.
 She graduated from the University of Natal in Durban in 1992 with a degree in commerce.
 She earned a diploma in French language, culture and history at Alliance Française in Paris.
+Throughout high school and college, Logan worked as a swimsuit model.

 Career

+Early journalism

 Logan worked as a news reporter for the Sunday Tribune in Durban during her studies (1988–1989), then for the city's Daily News (1990–1992).
 In 1992, she joined Reuters Television in Africa, primarily as a senior producer.
 After four years she branched out into freelance journalism, obtaining assignments as a reporter and editor/producer with ITN and Fox/SKY, CBS News, ABC News (in London), NBC, and the European Broadcasting Union.
-She worked for CNN, reporting on incidents such as the 1998 United States embassy bombings in Nairobi and Tanzania, the conflict in Northern Ireland, and the Kosovo war.
+She worked for CNN, reporting on incidents such as the 1998 United States embassy bombings in Nairobi and Tanzania, the conflict in Northern Ireland, and the Kosovo War.